Campbell Cavasso: Early adulthood

 Awarded a four-year ROTC scholarship to attend the University of Colorado at Boulder, he earned a Bachelor of Arts degree in sociology in 1973.
 In his junior year, he spent two semesters as a foreign exchange student at Waseda University in Tokyo, Japan.
 Upon graduation from the University of Colorado, he served five years in the United States Army from 1973 to 1978, rising to the rank of captain.

-Cavasso currently resides with Tula, his wife of years, and four children and four grandchildren on a small 6 1/2-acre turf farm in Waimanalo, Hawaii.
-He is a lay minister in his Christian church and has served as a Bible Study group teacher.
-He is also a longtime avid canoe paddler and current steersman for a senior master crew, has paddled for Lanikai, Kailua, and Kai One, and has stated that paddling is “rewarding and fun.”
+Cavasso resides with Tula, his wife of years, and four children and four grandchildren on a 6 1/2-acre turf farm in Waimanalo, Hawaii.
+He is a lay minister in his Christian church and had served as a Bible Study group teacher.
+He is also a longtime canoe paddler and steersman for a senior master crew, has paddled for Lanikai, Kailua, and Kai One, and has stated that paddling is “rewarding and fun.”

 Cavasso is a financial advisor with the Mass Mutual Financial Group and the founder and co-owner of Hydroseed Hawaii, LLC, a small business contracting company specializing in hydromulching.